 Concerned about sex while pregnant?
 Come see us.

-If you’d like more information on whether it’s okay for you and your partner to have sex during pregnancy, or if you’re worried about the safety of the baby, please make an appointment with one of our Westchester Health pediatricians or a Westchester Health OB/GYN.
+If you’d like more information on whether it’s okay for you and your partner to have sex during pregnancy, or if you’re worried about the safety of the baby, please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians or a Westchester Health OB/GYN.
 Our #1 goal is for you to have a safe pregnancy and deliver a healthy baby.
 Whenever, wherever you need us, we’re here for you.

 To read Dr. Adler’s blog in full, click here.